 At least fifteen years experience as a professional geoscientist in any aspect of the geoscience profession, of which at least five have involved conduct of exploration or development programs, research activities or similar investigations that have contributed significantly to geological knowledge.
 Such contributions may be demonstrated by: Evidence of personal responsibility for initiation, technical management of sustainable development projects; Authorship of a significant number of papers involving personal geological research, published in scientific or technical journals, conference proceedings etc at a national or international level: Preparation of a significant number of technical reports of geological importance, accessible to professional peers (including the AIG Membership Committee) on an open-file or a similar basis.

-At least fifteen years of activity as a professional geoscientist in any aspect of the geoscience profession with a substantiated aggregate contribution of at least five years at a senior level on Councils, Committees and related bodies, on behalf of government, industry, academic bodies or professional organisations relevant to the geoscience profession or where sustained involvement in the professional development of geoscientists can be shown.
-These could include: major contribution to the geoscience profession while on the Council of professional bodies such as AIG, GSA, AusIMM or ASEG; appointment by government or industry to formally established Committees providing significant advice on policy etc. with respect to the geoscience profession at state or national level; sustained contribution to advisory committees or similar bodies connected with geoscience education and/or research at tertiary institutions.
+At least fifteen years of activity as a professional geoscientist in any aspect of the geoscience profession with a substantiated aggregate contribution of at least five years at a senior level on Boards, Committees and related bodies, on behalf of government, industry, academic bodies or professional organisations relevant to the geoscience profession or where sustained involvement in the professional development of geoscientists can be shown.
+These could include: major contribution to the geoscience profession while on the Board of professional bodies such as AIG, GSA, AusIMM or ASEG; appointment by government or industry to formally established Committees providing significant advice on policy etc. with respect to the geoscience profession at state or national level; sustained contribution to advisory committees or similar bodies connected with geoscience education and/or research at tertiary institutions.